VectorCamp/libsodium/scripts_bench_neon/readme.txt

 cd ./scripts_bench_neon
 make all

-make run_benchmarks (makes 2 files one for throughtput,time per hash and one with the cycles per byte and total cycles)
+make run_benchmarks (makes 2 files one for benchmark_throughput_timeperhash.data and one with the cycles per byte and total cycles,benchmark_cycles.data)